MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 3.3 How to Get the Lower Band and Middle Line

-You can retrieve the middle line and lower band in the same way.
+You can get the middle line and lower band in the same way.

 double middleBand[];